 About six-in-ten U.S. adults say abortion should be legal in all or most cases.
-There are substantial partisan and ideological divides on abortion.
+There is a large and growing partisan divide on abortion.

 In many European countries and the United States, women do not actually differ significantly from men in their views about abortion.